hofjs/hof/README.md

-# Hof.js - High Observability Framework
+# Hof - High Observability Framework

-Hof.js is a modern framework for the development of Single Page Applications, which breaks with many current approaches and allows a development close to the web standards.
+Hof is a modern framework for the development of Single Page Applications, which breaks with many current approaches and allows a development close to the web standards.

 ## Key features
-This framework has the following advantages, among others:
+Hof has the following advantages, among others:
 * **Extremely simple implementation** of complex apps based on Web Components and other web standards such as template strings is supported, which means that only minimal code is required to write even complex components and apps.
 * **Automatic deep state management** of variables, i.e. persons.push(newPerson) or even person.address.name=newName are recognized and lead to the rerendering of the UI - but only exactly those parts of the UI that depend on person.address.name - and all this without the overhead of a Virtual DOM or Virtual Proxies.
 * **Incremental augementation of existing web applications** because individual components can be added to any web application created with another framework, as they are just web components.